CMSgov/bluebutton-web-server/CONTRIBUTING.md

 If you're new to the project, look for issues labeled with `good-first-issue` or `help-wanted` to get started.
 These are typically easier problems that don't require deep knowledge of the codebase.

-For more information on how to connect to the API implemented here, check out our developer documentation at https://cmsgov.github.io/bluebutton-developer-help/.
-You can also check out our Google Group at https://groups.google.com/forum/#!forum/developer-group-for-cms-blue-button-api for community discussions.
+For more information on how to connect to the API implemented here, check out our [developer documentation](https://cmsgov.github.io/bluebutton-developer-help/).
+You can also check out our [Google Group](https://groups.google.com/forum/#!forum/developer-group-for-cms-blue-button-api) for community discussions.

 ### Team Specific Guidelines